allyporwal/finishers-flask/README.md

 }
 ```

 This very simple struture is dictated by the data structure that Materialize autocomplete fields expect.
-The null value could be linked to a thumbnail image of the exercise being selected, but left as null means there is no image linked on the frontend.
+The null value could be a link to a thumbnail image of the exercise being selected, but left as null means there is no image linked on the frontend.

 Here is the structure for the **categories** collection: